Vereine-Einzeigentum/boardgame-proto/grave-approachal/OBSCUR-SPEC.md

 | Moss | **CARRY** | Before another player takes harm, declare you will take it instead. | You take the hit. |
 | Moon | **SURVEY** | Before the die rolls, reveal the top event card to the table. | You spent your turn on information, not action.
 The information is public — bots and other players adapt. |
 | Ash | **DECLARE** | Before the Breath opens, publicly name what will happen this turn.
 If accurate: +1 on the next roll. | The declaration is public.
 If wrong, the table witnessed it. |

-**[M] Masks are symmetric in cost, not capability.** Every mask verb is free to draft at every table regardless of ownership.
+[G: like these arent great]

 ### The psychological read [M]

-Each verb is the same assertion: *I can argue with what's coming.* Thorn refuses the determined event.
+~~Each verb is the same assertion: *I can argue with what's coming.* Thorn refuses the determined event.
 Ember outpaces the road.
 Veil refuses the determined harm.
 Moss refuses the harm landing on someone else.
 Moon refuses to go in blind.
-Ash refuses to be surprised.
+Ash refuses to be surprised.~~

 The mask is the shape of that refusal.
 The cost is what refusing requires.